noedigcode/konfyt/README.md

 Requirements:
 -------------
 Konfyt was developed and tested with the following:
-* Linux Mint 19.3 (based on Ubuntu 18.04).
+* Linux Mint 20 (based on Ubuntu 20.04) Manjaro Linux 20.1
-* Qt 5.9.5
+* Qt 5.12.8, 5.15.0
-* Fluidsynth 1.1.9
+* Fluidsynth 2.1.1, 2.1.4
-* liblscp 0.6.0-1 and thus Linuxsampler
+* liblscp 0.6.0 and thus Linuxsampler
-* Carla 2.0.0
+* Carla 2.1.1, 2.2.0

-Carla is available in the KXStudio repositories (http://kxstudio.linuxaudio.org/Repositories).
+Carla is available in the KXStudio repositories (http://kxstudio.linuxaudio.org/Repositories) for Ubuntu based systems.
-All versions are not guaranteed to work since Carla is under active development and the API is still subject to change.

 Building: